WebGoat/WebGoat/ webgoat/main/readme.txt

 Linux

 1. Download and install Java JDK 1.5 from Sun (http://java.sun.com)
-2. Unzip the Unix_WebGoat-x.x_Release.zip to your working directory
+2. Unzip the WebGoat-OWASP_Standard-x.x.zip to your working directory
 3. Set JAVA_HOME to point to your JDK1.5 installation
 4. chmod +x webgoat.sh
 5. Since the latest version runs on a privileged port, you will need to start/stop WebGoat as root.